JasonEtco/slash-assign-action/README.md

 ---

-A GitHub Action that listens for a `/assign` "command" (an issue comment that starts with `/assign`).
+A GitHub Action that listens for a `/assign` "command" (an issue comment that starts with `/assign`) and assigns the commenter to the issue.
+It can also unassign issues that have been assigned for a configured amount of time.

 ## Usage